ityouknow/ityouknow.github.io/README.md

-# Yummy Jekyll Theme
+# it you know

-this is my persion blog
+this is my personal blog

 http://www.ityouknow.com/